Theory

 Physics Beyond the Standard Model

-Academic Staff: Richard Battye, Jeff Forshaw, Charanjit K. Khosa, Peter Millington, Apostolos Pilaftsis, Eleni Vryonidou
+Academic Staff: Richard Battye, Christoph Englert, Jeff Forshaw, Charanjit K. Khosa, Peter Millington, Apostolos Pilaftsis, Yu-Dai Tsai

 Collider BSM